 (Real fast, I do love that Nina's dropped during her White Swan performance.
 It increases the fragility and fear because it's a huge flaw in the overall show.
 But at the same time, that kind of imperfection is part of what Thomas tells her makes for a perfect performance.
 So she applies that lesson to increase the vulnerability and fragility of her White Swan character in the moments before the Black Swan emerges).

 Nina and the hallucinations: part 3

-There are two hallucinations we really don’t get an answer to.
-Did Nina see Lily and Thomas fucking after hours?
+There are two hallucinations we really don't get an answer to.
+Did Nina see Lily and Thomas hooking up after hours?
 And did Nina stab Beth?